 Gordon Scott Eccles was born 9th January 1916.
 When he was 5 months old the family sailed on the “Mooltan” to the East Indies returning in 1923; his father David was employed by the Salvation Army.
 His mother was Janet Orr Ballentyne and he had 2 brothers James Goodwin, born 1914 and Roy Wallace, born 1934 and a sister Dorice, born 1928.

-Gordon received his B.Sc at Bristol University in 1938 and a Diploma in education in 1939, becoming a Science Teacher at Kingsmoor School, Glossop, Derbyshire and living in the school.
+Gordon received his B.Sc at Bristol University in 1938 and a Diploma in education in 1939, becoming a Science Teacher at Kingsmoor School, Glossop, Derbyshire where he was resident in the school.

 In 1939 his parents were living in Brightlingsea running a Salvation Army Hostel.
 By the time Gordon enlisted at Cardington in 1940 his parents had moved to Radcliffe.